VHIL-interns-hub/UMETRIX_summer2022/docs/work-log.md

 - Setup and configure Umetrix tool in Server computer.
 ### Thursday
 - Run the Django service and connect MongoDB with C# mvc in the Server computer.
+### Friday
+- Feeding in the guidelines made by me in the Umetrix system.